We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 A support team would help when a customer encounters an issue with a feature.
 An account manager might step in during renewal to discuss pricing or upgrades.

-A Customer Success Manager, however, would take a proactive approach.
+A Customer Success Manager, however, would take a more proactive approach.
 They would monitor how the customer is using the product, identify that key features are underutilized, and reach out with tailored recommendations or training.
 They might also set milestones during onboarding to ensure the customer reaches value quickly.

 As a result, the customer becomes more engaged, achieves their goals faster, and is far more likely to renew and expand.